yamanidev/matrixulator/README.md

 - Random matrix generator
 - Interpret and read `,` keystroke as `.`
 - Add range slider to increase the size of the cells
+- Build the website as a single page application using Angular
+- Use the testing framework provided by Angular.
+Is that even a thing?
+No idea

 #### Bugs to fix: